Last updated: June 2026

 • High-level encryption

-• Money Service Business registrations
+• Money Service Business (FinCEN MSB) registrations

-Integrations for Modern Treasury and Payroll Operations
+Which Integrations Does Rise Support for Treasury and Payroll?

 Rise integrates with major chains and wallets used by global and Web3 teams: